AjayKumar049/Front-end-Assignment/README.md

 Assignment 4 - Form with all the input types using HTML.

 Assignment 5 -  Prepare a HTML Page Using Css properties.

+Assignment 6 - Create fancy tables and apply for 3rd Assignment and also applied your method.